yiboliu/AIPI540-NLP/README.md

 ## Demo

 To have a try with the demo, run ``streamlit run main.py --server.port=8080 --server.address=0.0.0.0``.
 (Please bear for a few seconds for it to fully start) You will see a prompt for entering a sentence and you will see the results from both DL and non DL models.

+## Results Comparison

+Unfortunately, the accuracies from the both models were around 0.57 and couldn't improve.
+The deep learning model with a GloVe layer was even worse, 0.52.
+I tried a bunch of different combinations of hyperparameters, and got the optimal results were around 0.57.
+The reason I think that this result was bad is due to the size of the dataset.
+The vocab size was 16903, which could not provide sufficient data to train a model.